scottcorgan/domy-router/README.md

 # domy-router

-URL driven DOM element swapping.
+PushState  URL driven DOM element swapping.
 For use with [Browserify](http://browserify.org).

 Part of the [Domy module collection](https://github.com/scottcorgan/domy).